Skip to main content

 Stillwater Arts Festival

-With support from the City of Stillwater, the Arts and Humanities Council of Stillwater, and Visit Stillwater, the Prairie Arts Center is gearing up to welcome dozens of fine artists, vendors, musicians and food trucks — and the community! — to the 2025 Stillwater Arts Festival.
-The festival is free of charge and located at the Prairie Arts Center, 1001 S. Duck St., Stillwater.
+With support from the City of Stillwater, the Arts and Humanities Council of Stillwater, and Visit Stillwater, the Prairie Arts Center welcomed dozens of fine artists, vendors, musicians and food trucks — and the community! — to the 2025 Stillwater Arts Festival.
+Despite some rain, the free festival was a huge success!
+The 2026 Stillwater Arts Festival dates will be announced soon!

 Explore the arts